zenvin-dev/UnitySettingsFramework/README.md

 }
 ```

-## 3. Loading external settings on runtime
+## 3. Loading external Settings on runtime
-First, create factories for your custom setting types.
+First, create factories for your custom Setting types.
 For the class from **Example 1**, this could look somewhat as follows:
 ```csharp
 public class DropdownSettingFactory : ISettingFactory {